“I think I am allergic to you.” She said it nicely, not aggressive like she had just discovered a new fact.

 “I still don’t know what you are talking about.”

 They were on a ferry and had reached the midpoint of their trip, out of sight of the places of departure and arrival.
-The ferry throbbed and gently rolled in the bright, clean morning.
+The ferry throbbed and gently rolled in the bright, clear morning.

 “I said it already.
 I am allergic, I am afraid.”